YASH-MOHARIR/MojiMatch-Kiro/README.md

 - **Personalized Message**: "Hey [your Reddit username]!
 Think You're Fast Enough? 🔥"
 - **Challenge Text**: "Most players can't beat the top score. 😏 Can you handle the pressure?
 Let's see what you've got! 💪"
 - **Launch Button**: "🎮 I Accept the Challenge!" button to start the game
-- **Animated Background**: Eye-catching animated GIF background (splash-background.gif) that makes the post stand out in the Reddit feed
+- **Animated Background**: Eye-catching animated GIF background that makes the post stand out in the Reddit feed

 Click the **"🎮 I Accept the Challenge!"** button to launch the game in full-screen webview mode!
-The game will open in a new view where you can play without distractions.
+The game opens in Devvit's webview where you can play without distractions.

 #### Step 1: Navigate the Main Menu
 After launching the game, you'll see the main menu with four options: